D2D Coded Caching from Two Classes of Optimal DPDAs using Cross Resolvable Designs: Lower bound on the transmission load of a DPDA

-\begin{defn}[Optimal DPDA] For a D2D coded caching problem with given number of users $K$, number of files $N$, subpacketization level $F$ and each user having a cache memory $M$ files which can be represented as a $(K,F,Z,S)$ DPDA $\mathbf{P}$, where $Z=\frac{MF}{N}$, the DPDA is said to be an \textit{optimal DPDA} if the transmission load of the D2D coded caching scheme generated by DPDA, $R=\frac{S}{F}$, is the least possible $R$ such that a $(K,F,Z,S)$ DPDA $\mathbf{P}$ exists. \end{defn} For a given $(K,F,Z,S)$ DPDA, a lower bound for $R$ is given in \cite{JMQX}. \begin{thm} ( \cite{JMQX}) For any $(K,F,Z,S)$ DPDA $\mathbf{P}$, the transmission load of the D2D coded caching scheme generated by $\mathbf{P}$ satisfies the equality holds if and only if every integer appears $\frac{KZ}{F}$ times and each row has exactly $\frac{KZ}{F}$ $'\star'$s. \end{thm} The JCM scheme achieves this lower bound and therefore the corresponding DPDA is an optimal DPDA with respect to the lower bound in (\ref{eq:JMQX}).
-We propose a new lower bound on the transmission load $R$ of a DPDA as follows. \begin{thm} For any $(K,F,Z,S)$ DPDA $\mathbf{P}$, the transmission load of the D2D coded caching scheme generated by $\mathbf{P}$ satisfies the equality holds if and only if every integer appears $Z$ times in $\mathbf{P}$. \end{thm} \begin{IEEEproof} For any $(K,F,Z,S)$ DPDA $\mathbf{P}$, by condition \textit{C1} of DPDA definition, the total number of $'\star'$s in $\mathbf{P}$ is $KZ$ and non $\star$ entries are $K(F-Z)$.
-By condition \textit{C4} of DPDA definition, each integer can appear atmost $Z$ times.
+In this section, we discuss the existing lower bound on the transmission load of a DPDA and propose a new lower bound on the transmission load of a DPDA.
+First, we define an \textit{optimal DPDA} that results in a D2D scheme that achieve a lower bound on the transmission load, as follows. \begin{defn}[Optimal DPDA] For a D2D coded caching problem with a given number of users $K$, number of files $N$, subpacketization level $F$, and each user having a cache of size $M$ files which can be represented as a $(K, F, Z, S)$ DPDA $\mathbf{P}$, where $Z=\frac{MF}{N}$, the DPDA is said to be an \textit{optimal DPDA} if the transmission load of the D2D coded caching scheme generated by the DPDA, $R=\frac{S}{F}$, is the least possible $R$ such that a $(K, F, Z, S)$ DPDA $\mathbf{P}$ exists. \end{defn} For a given $(K,F,Z,S)$ DPDA, a lower bound on $R$ is given in \cite{JMQX}, as stated in the following theorem. \begin{thm} ( \cite{JMQX}) For any $(K,F,Z,S)$ DPDA $\mathbf{P}$, the transmission load of the D2D coded caching scheme generated by $\mathbf{P}$ satisfies the equality holds if and only if every integer appears $\frac{KZ}{F}$ times and each row has exactly $\frac{KZ}{F}$ $'\star'$s. \end{thm} The JCM scheme achieves the lower bound in (\ref{eq:JMQX}) and therefore the corresponding DPDA is an optimal DPDA with respect to the lower bound in (\ref{eq:JMQX}).
+We propose a new lower bound on the transmission load $R$ of a DPDA as follows. \begin{thm} For any $(K,F,Z,S)$ DPDA $\mathbf{P}$, the transmission load of the D2D coded caching scheme generated by $\mathbf{P}$ satisfies the equality holds if and only if every integer appears $Z$ times in $\mathbf{P}$. \end{thm} \begin{IEEEproof} For any $(K,F,Z,S)$ DPDA $\mathbf{P}$, by the condition \textit{C1} of DPDA definition, the total number of $'\star'$s in $\mathbf{P}$ is $KZ$ and non-$\star$ entries are $K(F-Z)$.
+By the condition \textit{C4} of the DPDA definition, each integer can appear at most $Z$ times.
 Therefore, $S \geq \frac{K(F-Z)}{Z} =K\left(\frac{F}{Z}-1\right)$.
 Thus, the transmission load $R=\frac{S}{F} \geq \frac{K}{F}\left(\frac{F}{Z}-1\right)$. \end{IEEEproof} \begin{example} For $K=6,F=4,Z=2$, by Theorem~\ref{thm:lb_dpda}, $S \geq 6$.
-The $(6,4,2,6)$ DPDA given in Example \ref{eg:dpda} is therefore an \textit{optimal DPDA} with respect to the lower bound in (\ref{eq:lb_dpda}). \end{example} When $K<F$, (\ref{eq:JMQX}) is tighter than (\ref{eq:lb_dpda}); when $K>F$, (\ref{eq:lb_dpda}) is tighter than (\ref{eq:JMQX}); and when $K=F$, both bounds are the same. \begin{rem} From Table \ref{tab:d2d_schemes}, it can be verified that no scheme, except the JCM scheme, satisfy either the lower bound in (\ref{eq:JMQX}) or in (\ref{eq:lb_dpda}). \end{rem}
+Therefore, the $(6,4,2,6)$ DPDA given in Example \ref{eg:dpda} is an \textit{optimal DPDA} with respect to the lower bound in (\ref{eq:lb_dpda}). \end{example} When $K<F$, (\ref{eq:JMQX}) is tighter than (\ref{eq:lb_dpda}); when $K>F$, (\ref{eq:lb_dpda}) is tighter than (\ref{eq:JMQX}); and when $K=F$, both bounds are the same. \begin{rem} From Table \ref{tab:d2d_schemes}, it can be verified that the JCM scheme and the schemes in Theorems $5$, $6$ and $7$ in \cite{JMQX_Arxiv} (Rows $3$ to $5$ of Table \ref{tab:d2d_schemes} ), satisfy the lower bound in (\ref{eq:JMQX}).
+Other than these, no other scheme satisfies either the lower bound in (\ref{eq:JMQX}) or that in (\ref{eq:lb_dpda}). \end{rem}